-Canstar Blue’s men’s razors review has seen Coles, Schick, ALDI, Gillette and Bic compared and rated on comfort, effectiveness, quality, design, packaging appeal, value for money and overall satisfaction.
+Canstar Blue’s men’s razors review has compared Gillette, Schick, ALDI, Coles and Bic on comfort, effectiveness, quality, design, packaging appeal, value for money and overall satisfaction.

 Any man will know that patience and good technique make for a better wet shave.
 But what’s equally important is to have the right razor on hand to get a closer shave, avoid nicks, reduce irritation and keep your face and neck free from ingrown hair.
-It’s no wonder nearly half of our survey respondents (45%) have tried multiple brands of razors in search of a trusty shaving pal.
+It’s no wonder that two-fifths of survey respondents (41%) have tried multiple brands of razors in search of a trusty shaving pal.
 So, how do you find a razor that offers the right combination of ergonomics and value?

 That’s where we come in.
-Canstar Blue surveyed almost 500 Aussie blokes for their feedback on the razor(s) or razor heads they’ve purchased and used in the last six months.
+Canstar Blue surveyed more than 600 Aussie blokes for their feedback on the razor(s) or razor heads they’ve purchased and used in the last six months.
 Respondents compared and rated brands on comfort, effectiveness, quality, design, packaging appeal, value for money and overall satisfaction.
-Those that met the minimum required survey sample size of 30 responses are featured in our results above.
+Brands that met the minimum required survey sample size of 30 responses are featured in our results above.

 So, which brands were rated best and which got hairy reviews?
-Supermarket Coles was rated a cut above the rest after it impressed with five stars for overall satisfaction as well as for quality and value for money.
+Gillette was rated a cut above the rest after it impressed with five stars in six out of seven research categories ─ including overall satisfaction!

 Here are the best brands for men’s razors in Australia, as rated by consumers in Canstar Blue’s latest review:

-OK now let’s talk money.
-Our survey found that Aussie men spend on average $17 per month on razors.
-This is considered mid-range, which might be good news if you’re like the handful of respondents who opt for whatever is cheapest (19%).
+Ok, now let’s talk money.
+Our survey found that Aussie men spend an average of $14 per month on razors.
+This is considered mid-range, which might be good news if you’re like the handful of respondents who opt for whatever is cheapest (18%).
 However, if your facial hair type is coarse or if you need to clean shave every day, then spending a little more on a pricier model with extra features may be worthwhile.

 This report was written by Canstar Blue’s home & lifestyle journalist, Tahnee-Jae Lopez-Vito.
 She’s an expert on household appliances, grooming products and all things grocery and shopping.
 In addition to translating our expert research into consumer-friendly ratings reports, Tahnee spends her time helping consumers make better-informed purchase decisions on all manner of consumer goods and services, while highlighting the best deals and anything you need to be aware of.

 Canstar Blue surveyed more than 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from male customers within the survey group who have purchased and used a razor(s) or razor heads in the last six months – in this case, 484 people.
+The outcomes reported are the results from male customers within the survey group who have purchased and used razor(s) or razor head(s) in the last six months – in this case, 677 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.